tpaschalis/tpaschalis.github.io/_posts/2020-06-29-channels-limitations-speed.markdown

     ch6 := make(chan complex128, 1<<44-6)
 ```

+While the compiler might allow such large buffers sizes, you'll probably meet some memory issues way before as channels [allocate the whole buffer upfront](https://github.com/golang/go/blob/67d894ee652a3c6fd0a883a33b86686371b96a0e/src/runtime/chan.go#L101), retaining it until it's garbage collected.

 ## Speed

-On the topic of speed, the actual limit has to do with the price of goroutine context-switching, which should be consistently ≤ 200ns, as the passing-around of the data should not be that expensive by itself.
+On the topic of speed, the [send](https://github.com/golang/go/blob/67d894ee652a3c6fd0a883a33b86686371b96a0e/src/runtime/chan.go#L142) and [receive](https://github.com/golang/go/blob/67d894ee652a3c6fd0a883a33b86686371b96a0e/src/runtime/chan.go#L422) operations are relatively straightforward.
+The time is dominated by the price of goroutine context-switching, (which should be consistently ≤ 200ns).

 Using the following simple benchmark we can get a measure on the upper limit of the send/receive channel operations.
 ```go